vnaruvan/incident-intelligence/README.md

 ### Port 5432 already allocated

+You have another Postgres container bound to the host port.

 Check:

 ```bash
 docker ps --format "table {{.Names}}\t{{.Ports}}" | grep 5432 || true
 ```

-**Fix:**
-- Stop the conflicting container, or
+**Fix:** Stop the conflicting container or change the compose port mapping.
-- Change the host port mapping in `docker-compose.yaml`

-### Docker not found inside WSL

-Docker Desktop needs WSL integration enabled for your distro.
-Enable it in Docker Desktop settings, then restart the terminal.

 ### 401 invalid or missing API key

-You are hitting a fresh DB without bootstrapped keys.
+The key is not present in `api_keys`, or you are hitting a fresh DB without bootstrapping.

 **Fix:**